johndk/berkeley-ml-capstone/README.md

 ## Modeling

-Baseline models for the capstone check-in requirement - "Develop an appropriate classification or regression ML model to utilize as baseline for your analysis" - can be found
+Baseline models for the capstone check-in requirement - "Develop an appropriate classification or regression ML model to utilize as baseline for your analysis" - can be found here:
 - [decision_tree_01.ipynb](models/decision_tree_01.ipynb)
 - [decision_tree_02.ipynb](models/decision_tree_02.ipynb)
 - [logistic_regression_01.ipynb](models/logistic_regression_01.ipynb)